-On occasions when further action is necessary and in the event of any scenario outlined below, a Sanction Record Sheet will be filled in (appendix 1).
+On occasions when further action is necessary and in the event of any scenario outlined below, this will be recorded in the behaviour logbook.
 This will record the nature of the unacceptable behaviour, the sanction applied and the steps taken to resolve the situation.
-Any further concerns or issues arising from the incident should also be recorded and filed alongside the relevant Sanction Record Sheet.
+Any further concerns or issues arising from the incident should also be recorded and filed alongside the relevant entry.
+Depending on the seriousness of the incident, parents may be informed and this should also be recorded on the sheet.